AcquaNet/jd-ws-microservice-api-doc/source/includes/wp-api-v3/_system-status-tools.md

     "id": "reset_roles",
     "name": "Capabilities",
     "action": "Reset capabilities",
     "description": "This tool will reset the admin, customer and shop_manager roles to default.
-Use this if your users cannot access all of the WooCommerce admin pages.", "_links": {
+Use this if your users cannot access all of the JD Atina Web Services Microservices admin pages.", "_links": {
       "self": [
         {